psilons/python-ent-tutorial/chapter_09_design/software_engineering.md

 fly, maintain, fly, maintain, ... .

 In general, code readability is very important for software written by more than 3 developers.
-Martin Fowler wrote in his Refactoring book, "Any fool can write code that a computer can understand.
-Good programmers write code that humans can understand."
-We can't modify code without understanding.
+Martin Fowler wrote in his Refactoring book, "**Any fool can write code that a computer can understand.
+Good programmers write code that humans can understand.**" We can't modify code without understanding.

 Mixing 2 concerns together would make it harder to maintain, since when we modify code for one concern we have to make sure we don't break the other one.